JuliaLang/www.julialang.org/drafts/_posts/2012-02-13-why-we-created-julia.md

 as powerful for linear algebra as Matlab, as good at gluing programs together as the shell.
 Something that is dirt simple to learn, yet keeps the most serious hackers happy.
+We want it interactive and we want it compiled.

+(Did we mention it should be as fast as C?)

 While we're being demanding, we want something that provides the distributed power of Hadoop — without the kilobytes of boilerplate Java and XML;
 without being forced to sift through gigabytes of log files on hundreds of machines to find our bugs.